mapbiomas/training/3_mapbiomas_methodologies/1_lulc_general_map/2_create_stable_map/README.md

 // Stable Map Generation
 // ========================

-var stable = classified_stack
+// Retain only the pixels that maintain the same class across all years. var stable = classified_stack
+    .multiply(n_classes.eq(1))
-    .multiply(n_classes.eq(1)) // Retain only pixels with the same class across all years .select(0)                 // Select the first band as representative .selfMask()                // Mask null or zero pixels .rename('stable');
+    .select(0)                  // Selects the first band as the representative class .selfMask()
+    .clip(selected_region)                  // Masks pixels with no stable classification .rename('stable');

 // Add metadata to the image